-AEMO also proposed moving Clause 7.8.9(e)(2) of the NER from the MSATS procedures to the Meter churn procedures, or be removed if deemed unnecessary.24 Clause 7.8.9(e)(2) of the NER requires that the MSATS procedures include provisions that enable the installation of metering equipment as soon as practicable after a customer transfer to a new retailer.
+AEMO also proposed enabling clause 7.8.9(e)(2) of the NER to be moved from the MSATS procedures to the Meter churn procedures, or be removed if deemed unnecessary.
+Clause 7.8.9(e)(2) of the NER requires that the MSATS procedures include provisions that enable the installation of metering equipment as soon as practicable after a customer transfer to a new retailer.